 Identify potential gaps

-Determine necessary steps to fulfil this demand
+Determine necessary steps to fulfil this demand.

-Six small business recruitment strategies
+Six tips for small business recruitment

 1. Focus on your employer brand